-Today’s customers are more likely to respond to personalized interactions with brands, via the channels and at the times they’re most receptive.
-Now, it’s up to marketers to deliver.
+Today’s customers are more likely to respond to personalized interactions with brands when and where they are most engaged.
+That’s no secret – but it’s up to marketers to deliver.
 This is made possible by using customers’ digital ID as the core of who they are, where they’ve been, and where they might go.

 Delivering on the promise of omnichannel is not simple – in fact it can be incredibly overwhelming.
 But what if you could build a successful omnichannel strategy around a marketing channel you’re likely already using?